segment-boneyard/nightmare/Readme.md

 #### .end()
 Complete any queue operations, disconnect and close the electron process.
 Note that if you're using promises, `.then()` must be called after `.end()` to run the `.end()` task.

+#### .halt(error, done)
+Clears all queued operations, kills the electron process, and passes error message or 'Nightmare Halted' to an unresolved promise.
+Done will be called after the process has exited.

 ### Interact with the Page

 #### .goto(url[, headers])